Logo of Boss Rush Network featuring circular icons and text.

 Image Sources: Forbes, CNET, Netflix, Polygon, Marie Claire

-One thought on “How Squid Game Ensnared Thousands of Viewers and Kept Them Talking About it
+One response to “How Squid Game Ensnared Thousands of Viewers and Kept Them Talking About it”

 The TRUE “human condition” is about 2 pink elephants in the room and has never been on clearer display than with the deliberate global Covid Scam atrocity — study “The 2 Married Pink Elephants In The Historical Room –The Holocaustal Covid-19 Coronavirus Madness: A Sociological Perspective & Historical Assessment Of The Covid “Phenomenon”” at w w w d o t CovidTruthBeKnown d o t c o m